 Before you do this, though, make sure you have enough equity in your house to cover the hot tub.
 Equity is defined by how much the house is worth minus the outstanding loan amount.
 So, if you get your house appraised at $300,000 and you have $245,000 left on your mortgage, you have $55,000 in equity.

-Home equity loans and HELOCs also come with high fees, so it may not be worth it unless you think the lower interest rate will balance it out.
+Home equity loans and HELOCs also come with high fees.
+Therefore, it may not be worth it unless you think the lower interest rate will balance it out.

 3. Hot tub financing with a personal loan

 Depending on how much you can afford, you can also choose a short or long repayment term.
-Just keep in mind that shorter repayment terms typically come with lower interest rates.
+Just keep in mind that quicker repayment terms typically come with lower interest rates.

 The main drawback to a personal loan is that you may not get a low enough interest rate to compete with a hot tub-specific loan.
 What’s more, the lender may require a shorter repayment period, forcing you into higher monthly payments.

 There are very few lenders who specialize in hot tub financing, and LightStream is one of them.
 Lenders like LightStream understand hot tubs a little better than general lenders, so they can give you some tips as you’re searching for the right one.

 “[Loan] funds can also be used for installation, landscaping, or anything else related to their hot tub installation such as a platform/deck, enclosure, surround sound, and lighting,” says Todd Nelson, business development officer at LightStream.